 There could be a myriad of reasons why customer satisfaction has dipped, so take a look at it alongside some of the other metrics listed, over an extended period of time.

-For example, do NPS scores dip when employee turnover is highest?
+For example, do eNPS scores dip when employee turnover is highest?
 Do customers write poorer reviews when absence rates are particularly high?
-Start to compare ‘result’ metrics (like sales, turnover, customer satisfaction and customer retention) with employee wellness ones to see whether you notice any patterns.
+Start to compare ‘result’ metrics (like sales, turnover, customer satisfaction, and customer retention) with employee wellness to see whether you notice any patterns.